gerwitz/hgc-v12/src/site/index.md

 The site map is purposefully simple, with light navigation.
 Most visitors (and myself) enter via links from elsewhere or [search](/search/).

-Page layout is based on [Tufte CSS](https://edwardtufte.github.io/tufte-css/).
-Type is set using [Inter](https://rsms.me/inter/), designed by Rasmus Andersson.
+Page layout was inspired by [Tufte CSS](https://edwardtufte.github.io/tufte-css/).
+Type is set using [Source Sans](https://github.com/adobe-fonts/source-sans/), designed by Paul D. Hunt and copyrighted by Adobe.

 The logo glyph[^logo] is [LEGO part #2435][tree].
 As a child I was fascinated with the [larger version][big tree] of this part as a manufactured object.
 I also spent a lot of time in forests and many of my friends were trees.
-(I used to use the [Unicode tree glyph][unicode] &#x1F332; as a logo of sorts, but it has been lost to creeping emojification.)
+(I used to use the [Unicode tree glyph][unicode], <span role="img" aria-label="tree">&#x1F332;&#xFE0E;</span>, as a logo of sorts.
+Unfortunately, it has been lost to creeping emojification.)

 [tree]: https://www.bricklink.com/v2/catalog/catalogitem.page?P=2435
 [big tree]: https://www.bricklink.com/v2/catalog/catalogitem.page?P=3471